 After painting one of these moments, it has little meaning.
 I hope, maybe after I have painted the glances, again and again, a more profound meaning will emerge.
 I keep painting in hope, waiting to see if the answer will be a profound as I hope it will be.

-My studio is a safe place where I feel free.
+My studio is a safe place where I feel free to make new art work.
 I’m aware it is common to feel vulnerable when people allow themselves to follow their obsessions.
 At times I feel very vulnerable.
 I remind myself it is all perfectly normal.
 Quincy Jones said,

 “Not one drop of my self worth depends on your acceptance of me.”

 Have you had one of these moments that sparked your curiosity?
+Have had a moment when something catches your eye?
 Do allow yourself time to follow your intuition?
 What is your secret that makes you feel vulnerable?

 ‘Like’ my Facebook page to make sure you never miss a blog post.